-One statement of THE TIMES correspondent which probably caused skeptical readers to believe Li was born more recently than 1677, was that many who have seen him recently declare that his facial appearance is no different from that of persons two centuries his junior.?
+One statement of THE TIMES correspondent which probably caused sceptical readers to believe Li was born more recently than 1677, was that many who have seen him recently declare that his facial appearance is no different from that of persons two centuries his junior?

 But supposedly, he wasn't even the oldest man that he knew!
 One of his disciples claimed that Li once met a 500-year-old man that taught him Qigong exercises and a special herb-rich diet that can help people live extraordinarily long lives.

 When asked about the secret to his long life, Li had this to say: "Keep a quiet heart, sit like a tortoise, walk sprightly like a pigeon, and sleep like a dog."

 There has, of course, been scepticism espoused about Li's lifespan; as early as 1928, a newspaper article from October 1928, had quoted Dr. Royal S. Copeland saying that even if this venerable Chinese is only one-third that age, his longevity formula is well worth living?
 According to Snopes.com, the earlier birthday of 1677 might have been a result of an error in the records themselves; and arguably, if Li Ching-Yun's own stated date of birth had been some time in 1736, this would have to be the more likely period during which he had been born.